Pre K in Meriden, CT - Curriculum

 The First Congregational Preschool, Inc. staff uses play to incorporate all areas of the curriculum in the early childhood classroom.
 Our curriculum framework is The Creative Curriculum, as well as the Connecticut Preschool Assessment Framework.
 Both are play based and include developmentally-appropriate expectations for children.

 - All curriculum is play based; we understand that children learn best through play.
 Play contributes to and enhances all areas of development in young children.

 - Our curriculum is child interest based and intentional, we plan for the growth and development of the children in our classrooms.

-- Sensitive to the needs and cultures of the children and families who attend our program.
+- We are sensitive to the needs and cultures of the children and families who attend our program.

-- The classroom environment is set up to ensure success for all children in the classroom.
+- We employ activities and materials that support childrens’ learning.
+The classroom environment is set up to ensure success for all students.

 Intentional teaching does not happen by chance.
 It is planful, thoughtful and purposeful.
 Intentional teachers use their knowledge, judgement, and expertise to organize learning experiences for children; when an unplanned situation arises (as it always does), they can recognize a teaching opportunity and take advantage of it, too.